vatesfr/xen-orchestra/docs/xo-server.md

 ![](./assets/noevent.jpg)

-It's **not scalable** and slow.
+It's **not scalable** and **slow**.

-With XO < 3.4, we used events in the following way:
+Previously with XO < 3.4, we used events in the following way:

 ![](./assets/semievent.jpg)

 But the interface was still lagging behind the server.
-With XO 3.4, we now have a full event system, allowing instant display of what is happening on your infrastructure:
+With XO 3.4 and beyond, we now have a full event system, allowing instant display of what's happening on your infrastructure:

 ![](./assets/fullevent.jpg)